sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 ## About These Introductions

-I have long admired the careful and detailed introductions crafted by Bhikkhu Bodhi for his _nikāya_ translations.
-I wanted to offer something of a similar scope for readers of SuttaCentral.
-Since Bhikkhu Bodhi’s introductions have been released under a Creative Common license, I contemplated simply hosting them here.
-However there were a number of problems with this idea.

-Most obviously, he has not translated the Dīgha Nikāya, so there is no introduction.
-And, while both T.W.
-Rhys Davids and Maurice Walshe provided long introductions to their translations of the Dīgha, they dealt with issues of a more general nature and do not really introduce the Dīgha as a collection.

-A second problem was that Bhikkhu Bodhi’s introductions deal extensively with matters that pertain specifically to his translations, such as renderings for technical terms, which are not always relevant for my translations.
-Moreover, his introductions were written nearly a decade apart, so they are quite independent, while I wanted something to reflect the integrated nature of my translations.

-Finally, in some matters he approached problems in a different way than I, especially in the use of the commentaries.
-While we both want to focus on the meaning of the Pali suttas as they are, he tends to bring in commentarial explanations, sometimes even when the suttas are clear and he admits the commentaries complicate things.
-I prefer to leave the commentaries aside unless really necessary.
-If context is needed, I will look first of all to the traditions that precede the Buddha, rather than those that came after.
-I am more interested in how the Buddha responded to his situation than in how the later generations of Buddhists responded to theirs.

 I have prepared these introductions in order to ease a student into an understanding of the _nikāyas_.
 This general introduction is meant to be read first, as it covers a variety of issues that are common to all the _nikāyas_.
 The four _nikāyas_ are a highly unified body of texts, sharing most of the significant doctrinal passages.
 The general information presented here is fleshed out in individual essays on each of the four _nikāyas_, which highlight the shifts in emphasis and orientation from one collection to the next.
 These may be read in any order.

 Summaries of major doctrinal themes may be found mostly in the introduction to the Saṁyutta Nikāya, rather than here.
 But I would urge a degree of caution when it comes to summaries.
 There have been plenty of attempts at summarizing the doctrines of the early texts that are quite fine as far as summaries go.
 But the true joy of the suttas is in the undigested teachings, in that raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
 I feel that it’s better to let a general understanding of the teachings emerge from such moments.